albacoretuna/flowdock-search-and-analytics/README.md

 ## How?
   * define a list of interesting flows
   * An api call to get all the users
-  * Ask elasticsearch how far each flow has been downloaded
+  * Ask Elasticsearch how far each flow has been downloaded
-  * download new messages and store it into elastic search
+  * Download new messages and store it into elastic search recursively
   * the user info needs to be merged with the messages so that each message gets user's name and nick